bonitasoft/bonita-continuous-delivery-doc/md/how_to_enable_remote_monitoring_jmx.md

-# How to enable remote monitoring using JMX
+# How to enable remote monitoring with JMX

 The Java virtual machine (Java VM) has built-in instrumentation that enables you to monitor and manage it using the [Java Management Extensions (JMX) technology](http://www.oracle.com/technetwork/articles/javase/jmx-138825.html).